 Young professional U.S. journalists in all fields of print, online and broadcast media with a few years of professional experience in journalism and a high level of academic achievement may apply.
 University graduates also may apply if they have a B.A. or M.A. in journalism or other relevant fields and practical experience in the field.
 The application must include a meaningful invitation letter by a German university to serve as host insitution.

 Applicants must have U.S. citizenship.
 Applicants with U.S.-German dual citizenship are not eligible.

 Applications for this grant are administered by the Institute of International Education (IIE) in New York.
 Further information on the program and application procedure are available at the website of the Institute of International Education (IIE).

 Applications must be submitted through the IIE's application system.

 Information on the application procedure can be found here.
 Important note: The IIE application system does not offer a special application track or forms for the Young Pofessional Journalist Program.
 Applicants should use the "Fulbright Study/Research grant" and "Fulbright Academic, Arts and English Teaching Assistant Program Grants" procedures to apply for the Journalist Program - and select "journalism" in the field of study.

 Upon notification in January, semi-finalists must submit five journalistic work samples for the review committee of Fulbright Germany.
-The work samples should have been published within the last 12 months.
+The work samples should have been published less than 12 months prior to the application deadline.
 Where possible, the samples should show the coherence between the applicant's previous work and the project to be pursued while in Germany.

 Applications will be reviewed by special selection committees, and grants are awarded according to a competitive selection process, and depending on funds available.